Top Ten Places to Visit in Öland, Sweden

 2 Tall Jean

 Tall Jean (in Swedish Långe Jan) is the largest lighthouse in all of Sweden, located at the southernmost cape of Öland.
 It's 42 meters high, and the view from here is absolutely amazing!
-Terrifying, but amazing!
-The nature around this lighthouse is also quite amazing, as it's a hotspot for birds of all kinds, and there's a little village around the lighthouse with its own fair share of restaurants and museums!
-Overall I loved my time here!
+Terrifying, but amazing.

 3 Trollforest

 This is by far the most interesting natural location on Öland!
 Located at the northern tip of Öland, the Trollforest is one mysterious forest.
-Located just by the coast, there are old trees of all kinds, leaning over other trees, trees covered with ivy, trees that are tied to other trees... and it's all naturally grown without human interference!
-Add in a comfy view of the sea and you have the Trollforest, one of the best preserved primeval forests in Sweden!
+Just by the coast, there are old trees of all kinds, leaning over other trees, covered with ivy, and intertwined naturally without human interference.

 4 Eketorp Ringfort

-Eketorp's Fort is another ancient fortification, this time from the iron age!
-It's not the oldest, nor the largest, however it is the best preserved of Öland's many ruins!
-It's a huge ringfort which not offers a great view from the top, but there's also a reconstructed Iron Age village inside of it!
-It truly feels like you're travelling back in time when you enter it.
-You can even play games, and my personal favourite is Archery!
+Eketorp's Fort is another ancient fortification, this time from the Iron Age.
+It's not the oldest nor the largest, however, it is the best preserved of Öland's many ruins.
+It's a huge ringfort which not only offers a great view from the top but also houses a reconstructed Iron Age village inside of it.

 5 Rauks of Byrum

-Rauks are in a nutshell, rocks by the coast that have been hit so many times by sea waves that they're softened and earned unique shapes.
-Most rauks are found on Gotland, another Swedish island/province, however, getting to Gotland is pretty hard as there is no bridge there.
+Rauks are, in a nutshell, rocks by the coast that have been hit so many times by sea waves that they've softened and earned unique shapes.
+Most rauks are found on Gotland, another Swedish island/province.
+However, getting to Gotland is pretty hard as there is no bridge there.
 So if you've never seen rauks before, the Rauks of Byrum is a good start!
-It was for me at least.
-It was quite beautiful, with the many rocks everywhere, and the island of Blåkulla in the sea horizon.

 6 Böda Beach

-Böda Beach is one of the top rated beaches in all of Sweden, located at the Böda Bay at northeastern Öland!
-Northern Öland as a whole is more beautiful and fit for beaches, so it's no surprise that the top beach here happened to be located here!
-This beach is ENORMOUS, with so much tourism.
-There's not just a beach, there's also a town, a water park, etc. The tourism is spot on, and I recommend this beach to anyone!
+Böda Beach is one of the top-rated beaches in all of Sweden, located at Böda Bay in northeastern Öland.
+Northern Öland as a whole is more beautiful and fit for beaches, so it's no surprise that the top beach here is located here.
+This beach is enormous, with so much tourism.

 7 Sandvik Mill

 The windmill of Sandvik is the largest in all of Northern Europe, and is nowadays a combination of a restaurant and a museum, and both aspects are great!
-The restaurants serve the best of Ölands national dish, potato dumplings, and the museum offers a deeper view on how a windmill works, and also a balcony with a great view!
+The restaurants serve the best of Öland's national dish, potato dumplings, and the museum offers a deeper view on how a windmill works, and also a balcony with a great view!

 8 Köpingsvik Beach